 Final report requirements

-If you receive a grant you must submit a final report upon completion of the project.
+If you receive a grant, you must complete the project and submit a final report in Nova.
 Do not submit your final report before receiving your grant cheque.
-See Terms and Conditions — receipt of OAC project grant funds for more information on reporting obligations.
-Complete and submit the report form in Nova.
+See Terms and Conditions – receipt of OAC project grant funds for more information on reporting obligations.

 Important: You must notify OAC to request approval if your exhibition venue or dates change.
 You must do this before any changes take place.